Byggvir/Hopglass-DNS-extension/README.md

 # Files

 * zone.php: Returns the DNS zone file.
+Parameter ?domain=example.org
 * zone.header.inc: Contains the header for a zone file
 * zone.conf.inc: Allows to configure some variables.